jaehyoung-choi/mitoPRS/README.md

 > ```chmod +x *.sh```

 ### Preinstallation Software
-PLINK 2.0 (https://www.cog-genomics.org/plink/2.0/) Most Recent Version
+PLINK 2.0 (https://www.cog-genomics.org/plink/2.0/) Feb 2026 or more recent

-PLINK 1.90b (https://www.cog-genomics.org/plink/) Most Recent Version
+PLINK 1.90b (https://www.cog-genomics.org/plink/) Jan 2026 or more recent

 Python >= 3.11.3 (Lower versions have not been tested)
 > Make sure python is executable as "python"